How To Minimize Debt This Holiday Season

 Talk To Loved Ones

 Traditions can be expensive, especially as families grow.
 This year, consider having a heart-to-heart with your loved ones; be open and honest about any changes you’d like to try this season.
-Each household may be spending hundreds of dollars each year simply to please one another or because it’s what you’ve always done.
+Each household may be spending hundreds of dollars each year simply to please one another or follow tradition.
 Talking openly about your hopes for the holidays may bring relief to all.

 Reduce Gift Spending